 4. Celebrate traditional Chinese festivals

 With the multitude of traditional Chinese festivals all year round, take the opportunity to introduce Chinese culture to your children through some hands-on activities.
 A dumpling making session will allow you to explain the different Chinese dumplings like 饺子 (jiao zi), 粽子 (zong zi), 汤圆 (tang yuan), 春卷 (chun juan); or decorate the house with 春联 (chun lian).
-This will help your child appreciate Chinese culture, which will in turn help them to appreciate the Chinese language more.
+This will help your child appreciate Chinese culture, which will, in turn, help them to appreciate the Chinese language more.

 5. Take your child to a Chinese-oriented community event

-Take your child to Chinese oriented performances at community, religious, or school events.
+Take your child to Chinese oriented performances at the community, religious, or school events.
 This helps to immerse them in a natural Chinese environment.
 Children who are sufficiently exposed to Chinese will naturally become more aware of the subtleties of the language, facilitating their development of oral and listening skills in Chinese.

 Curious to learn more?
 Our Chinese experts at 学汇乐 provide fun and engaging enrichment programmes which cater to a variety of learning needs.
 We know the best way to improve your child’s Chinese through our innovative and effective methods.